graphql-java-generator/graphql-gradle-plugin-project/README.md

 ## Full documentation

+The Gradle plugin is a wrapper for the plugin logic.
+This plugin logic is published in both a Gradle and a Maven plugin.

+So the only activity in this project, is when releasing a new version.
+All the work is in the plugin logic, stored in tha Maven plugin project.

-The [Full documentation](https://graphql-maven-plugin-project.graphql-java-generator.com/) is [available here](https://graphql-maven-plugin-project.graphql-java-generator.com/) , for both the Gradle and the Maven plugin.
+In the way, the [Full documentation](https://graphql-maven-plugin-project.graphql-java-generator.com/) is [available here](https://graphql-maven-plugin-project.graphql-java-generator.com/) , for both the Gradle and the Maven plugin.

 ## Aim of this project